Dream Within a Dream: Exploring Infinite Realms

 | Each layer more vivid than the last | Escalating anxiety or unprocessed emotion demanding attention |

-What Psychology Says About Nested Dreams
+What Does Psychology Say About Nested Dreams?

-Both Freud and Jung had frameworks for this — and they point in different directions.
+Freud and Jung both had frameworks for this, and they point in different directions.

 Freud's view: Nested dreams are defense mechanisms.
 The psyche buries difficult material under additional dream layers to keep it from surfacing fully into awareness.
 The more layers, the more charged the underlying content.

 Jung's view: These dreams are about integration.
-Carl Jung saw layered dream experiences as the self exploring different archetypes simultaneously — a sign of active psychological development rather than avoidance.
+Carl Jung saw layered dream experiences as the self exploring different archetypes simultaneously, a sign of active psychological development rather than avoidance.

 The pattern I keep seeing in the accounts people share with me: nested dreams cluster around periods of major decision-making, grief, or identity shifts.
 They're rarely random.